One thing that seems to concern the majority of people is how changes in the environment and government responses affect your business.

 Integrate the Environment into Your Business

-The best stance is to integrate environmental thinking into all your business decisions as though it was like a financial decision.
+The best stance is to integrate environmental thinking into all your business decisions as though it was a financial decision.
 Every decision you make has a financial impact that's important and so does the environment.
-Think how you can reduce waste or not develop something that's going to negatively impact the environment.
+Think how you can reduce waste or not develop something that's going to impact the environment negatively.